United States International Trade Commission.

 Start Supplemental Information

-Background: The American Manufacturing Competitiveness Act of 2016 (the Act), Public Law 114-159, May 20, 2016, 19 U.S.C.
-1332 note, established a new process for the submission and consideration of requests for temporary duty suspensions and reductions.
-As required by the Act, the Commission initiated the new process by publishing a notice in the Federal Register permitting members of the public to submit petitions of duty suspensions and reductions to the Commission for a 60-day period beginning October 14, 2017.
-(See 81 FR 71114 (Oct.
-14, 2017)).
-After the window for filing petitions closed on December 12, 2017, the Commission published, as required by the Act, a notice in the Federal Register announcing publication on its Web site of the petitions for duty suspensions and reductions that were submitted to the Commission and not withdrawn.
-(82 FR 3357 (Jan.
-11, 2017)).
-The notice invited members of the public to submit comments on these petitions during a 45-day period, which ended February 24, 2017.
+Background: The American Manufacturing Competitiveness Act of 2016 (the Act), 19 U.S.C.
+1332 note, established a process for the submission and consideration of requests for temporary duty suspensions and reductions.
+As required by the Act, the Commission initiated the process by publishing a notice in the Federal Register permitting members of the public to submit petitions for duty suspensions and reductions to the Commission during a 60-day period beginning October 11, 2019 (84 FR 54924).
+After the period for filing petitions closed on December 10, 2020, the Commission published, as required by the Act, a notice in the Federal Register announcing publication on its website of the petitions for duty suspensions and reductions that were submitted to the Commission and not withdrawn (85 FR 1327).
+The notice invited members of the public to submit comments on these petitions during a 45-day period, which ended February 24, 2020.

 Pursuant to the Act, the Commission is required to submit preliminary and final reports on the petitions to the House Committee on Ways and Means and the Senate Committee on Finance (the Committees).
-The Commission's preliminary report is due to the Committees on June 9, 2017.
-In its preliminary report to the Committees, the Commission must evaluate whether petitions meet the requirements of the Act and should be included in an omnibus miscellaneous tariff bill.
+The Commission's preliminary report must be submitted to the Committees by June 9, 2020.
+In its preliminary report to the Committees, the Commission must evaluate each petition to determine whether it meets the requirements of the Act and should be included in an omnibus miscellaneous tariff bill.

 In preparing its report, the Act requires that the Commission take into account the report of the Secretary of the U.S. Department of Commerce (Commerce), issued April 9, 2020.
-In that report, the Secretary analyzed, for each petition, whether there was domestic production of the article that was the subject of a petition, and if so, whether a domestic producer of the article objected to the petition.
-In the report, based on consultations with Customs and Border Protection, the Secretary also recommended whether any technical changes were necessary to make each petition's article description administrable.
+In that report, the Secretary analyzed, for each petition, whether there was domestic production of the article that was the subject of a petition, and, if so, whether a domestic producer of the article objected to the petition.
+Based on consultations with U.S. Customs and Border Protection (CBP), the Secretary also recommended in that report whether any technical changes were necessary to make each petition's article description administrable.

-The Commission has decided to re-open its Web site portal for the limited purpose of allowing members of the public to submit comments on petitions that have been categorized as Category VI petitions in its preliminary report.
-The Commission will re-open the portal for this limited purpose on June 12, 2017 at 8:45 a.m. and will close the portal on June 21, 2017 at 5:15 p.m.
-As discussed below, the Commission will only accept information from the public that relates to its decision to place these petitions into Category VI.
+The Commission has decided to re-open its online portal for the limited purpose of allowing members of the public to submit comments on petitions that the Commission has categorized as Category VI petitions in its preliminary report.
+The Commission will re-open the portal for this limited purpose on June 12, 2020, at 8:45 a.m. and close the portal on June 22, 2020, at 5:15 p.m.
+As discussed below, the Commission will accept only information from the public that relates to the Commission's decision to place a petition into Category VI.

-Content of Comments: The public will be able to comment on the administrability of the article descriptions in the petitions, the existence of domestic producer objections to the petitions, and other issues affecting their placement in Category VI.
-In particular, the Commission seeks input that would clarify or narrow the scope of proposed Start Printed Page 24143article descriptions in Category VI petitions, including the constituent materials in the intended merchandise or similar information that would help verify the classification of the goods in chapters 1-97 of the Harmonized Tariff Schedule of the United States (HTS).
-Similarly, the Commission seeks information that could clarify technical criteria, distinguish the intended merchandise in a petition from other goods in the same rate line, or narrow the scope of an article description to mitigate domestic producer objections as contemplated by the Act's description of Category IV.
+Content of Comments: The public will be able to comment on the administrability of the article descriptions in a petition, the existence of domestic producer objections to a petition, and other issues affecting the placement of a petition in Category VI.
+In particular, the Commission seeks input that would clarify the scope of a proposed article description in a Category VI petition, including the constituent materials in the intended merchandise or similar information that would help verify the classification of the goods in chapters 1-97 of the Harmonized Tariff Schedule of the United States (HTS).
+Similarly, the Commission seeks information that could clarify technical criteria, distinguish the intended article in a petition from other goods in the same rate line, or narrow the scope of an article description to mitigate domestic producer objections as contemplated by the Act's description of Category IV.
 The Commission will not consider comments that seek to broaden or materially amend the nature of the goods covered in the original article description.

 Procedures for Filing a Comment

 Who may file.
-Comments may be filed by any member of the public, including the firm or its representative who filed the petition.
-However, the Commission will consider only comments that relate to petitions listed under category VI in the Commission's preliminary report submitted to the Committees on June 9, 2017.
-The Commission will not consider comments that relate to petitions listed under categories I, II, III, IV, and V in the preliminary report.
+Any member of the public may file comments, including the firm or its representative who filed the petition.
+However, the Commission will consider only comments that relate to petitions listed under Category VI in the preliminary report that the Commission submits to the Committees on June 9, 2020.
+The Commission will not consider comments that relate to petitions listed under Categories I, II, III, IV, and V in the preliminary report.

 Method for filing.
-Comments may only be filed electronically via the Commission's designated secure MTBPS web portal and in the format designated by the Commission in that portal.
-The portal may be accessed through the Commission's Web site at https://usitc.gov under “Miscellaneous Tariff Bill Information.”
+Comments must be filed electronically via the Commission's designated secure web portal and in the format designated by the Commission in that portal.
+You may access the portal through the Commission's website at https://mtbps.usitc.gov.
 The portal contains a series of prompts and links that will assist persons in providing the required information.
 The Commission will not accept or consider comments submitted in paper or in any other form or format.
 Comments must contain all information required in the portal in order to be considered properly filed.
 Comments, including any attachments thereto, must otherwise comply with the Commission's Rules of Practice and Procedure, as further explained in the Commission's Handbook on MTB Filing Procedures.
 Persons seeking to comment on more than one petition must submit a separate comment for each petition.

 Time for filing.
-To be considered, comments must be filed no earlier than June 12, 2017 at 8:45 a.m. and no later than the close of business (5:15 p.m.
-EST) on June 21, 2017.
-The Commission will not accept comments filed before or after these times and dates.
+To be considered, comments must be filed no earlier than June 12, 2020, at 8:45 a.m. and no later than the close of business (5:15 p.m.
+EST) on June 22, 2020.
+The Commission will not accept comments filed before or after these dates and times.

 Comments containing confidential business information.
 The portal will permit persons submitting comments to claim that certain information should be treated either as confidential business information or as information protected from disclosure under the Privacy Act, 5 U.S.C.
 552, (e.g., a home address).
 However, because of the portal's design, the portal instructs that such information not be included in attachments to comments.
-Persons who include confidential business information and information protected under the Privacy Act in attachments to their comments will be presumed to have waived any privilege and the information will be disclosed to the public when the comments and attachments are posted on the Commission's Web site.
+Persons who include what they regard as confidential business information, or information protected under the Privacy Act, in attachments to their comments will be presumed to have waived any privilege and the information will be disclosed to the public when the comments and attachments are posted on the Commission's website.
 See further information below on possible disclosure of confidential business information.

-Confidential business information submitted to the Commission in comments may be disclosed to and/or used by (1) the Commission in calculating the estimated revenue loss required under the Act, which may be based in whole or in part on the estimated values of imports submitted in comments (as well as by petitioners in their petitions); (2) the Commission, its employees, and contract personnel (a) in processing petitions and comments and preparing reports under the American Manufacturing Competitiveness Act of 2016 or (b) in internal investigations, audits, reviews, and evaluations relating to the programs, personnel, and operations of the Commission including under 5 U.S.C.
-Appendix 3; (3) Commerce for use in preparing its report to the Commission and the Committees, and the U.S. Department of Agriculture and CBP for use in providing information for that report; or (4) U.S. government employees and contract personnel, solely for cybersecurity purposes, subject to the requirement that all contract personnel will sign appropriate nondisclosure agreements.
+Confidential business information submitted to the Commission in comments may be disclosed to or used by (1) the Commission in calculating the estimated revenue loss required under the Act, which may be based in whole or in part on the estimated values of imports submitted in comments, as well as by petitioners in their petitions; (2) the Commission, its employees, and contract personnel (a) in processing petitions and comments and preparing reports under the Act or (b) in internal investigations, audits, reviews, and evaluations relating to the programs, personnel, and operations of the Commission, including under 5 U.S.C.
+Appendix 3; (3) Commerce, for use in preparing its report to the Commission and the Committees, and the U.S. Department of Agriculture and CBP for use in providing information for that report; or (4) U.S. government employees and contract personnel, solely for cybersecurity purposes, subject to the requirement that all contract personnel will sign appropriate nondisclosure agreements.

 End Supplemental Information